 When you buy your shipping labels through Shopify Shipping, you’ll be provided with the necessary customs documentation needed to fulfill international shipments.

-The correct customs paperwork required for an international shipment can vary from country to county.
-But typically countries need these three documents: a commercial invoice, an export packing list.
+The correct customs paperwork required for an international shipment can vary by country.
+But typically these two documents will be required: a commercial invoice and an export packing list.

 This is the bill for the shipped product from the seller to the buyer that helps prove ownership and payment.
 Used to determine the true value of the product(s) being shipped, this document helps the country assess customs duties and taxes.
 Here’s some essential information that should be included: